gturnr/HandPose-OSC/README.md

 # Steps
 Make sure you have [node.js](https://nodejs.org/en/) installed.
+Additionally this has been developed using [yarn](https://yarnpkg.com/).

-1. Install npm dependencies using `npm install`.
+1. Install npm dependencies using `yarn install`.
 Since Electron's kind of big in size, this make take a while depending on your network environment.
-2. Launch using `node index.js`
+2. Launch using `yarn start`
 3. The node.script emits the detected results as a OSC.
 With each OSC address being a detected landmark.

+## Building Electron App
+First install all dependencies using `yarn install`.<br>
+Then create the executable by running `yarn run dist`